amalve/Helm-2-to-Helm-3/README.md

 check for kubectl version `kubectl version` or `kubectl version --short`.

-check the helm version `helm version` or `helm version -short`
+check the helm version `helm version` or `helm version --short`

-check the location of helm `which helm`
+check the path location of helm `which helm`

 list the helm charts `helm list`